-A medicinal plant is any plant in which one or more of its organs contains substance that can be used for therapeutic purposes or which contains substances that can be used as precursors for the synthesis of useful drugs [1].
-The use of medicinal plants predates the introduction antibiotics and other modern drugs into the African continent.
-In addition, certain antibiotics present undesirable side effects such as nausea, depression of bone marrow, thrombocytopenic purpura and agranulocytosis leading to the emergence of previously uncommon diseases.
-The diarrheagenic strain of Escherichia coli and Staphylococcus aureus are known to cause gastrointestinal illness in humans and other animals.
-Recently, it has been reported that 79% of E. coli strains resistant to ampicillin and 30% of strains were resistant to ciprofloxacin while 37% of S. aureus strains resistant to ciprofloxacin[2].
+A medicinal plants is any plant in which one or more of its organs contains substance that can be used for therapeutic purposes or which contains substances that can be used as precursors for the synthesis of useful drugs [1].
+The use of medicinal plants predates the introduction of antibiotics and other modern drugs into the African continent.
+In addition, certain antibiotics present undesirable side effects such as nausea, depression of bone marrow, thrombocytopenic purpura and agranulocytosis leading to the emergence of previously uncommon diseases [2].
 This has given scientists the impetus to search for newer and alternative microbial compounds from medicinal plants [3].

 Turmeric, a dried rhizome of an herbaceous plant, is closely related to ginger.
 The spice is also sometimes called "Indian saffron" thanks to its yellow colour.
 The underground rhizome imparts a distinctive flavor to food but it is also used to provide food with a deep, indelible orange color.
 In the form of this fine, dried, yellow powder, turmeric is mostly sold to customers in developed countries.
 Turmeric is used in a wide variety of foods of the cuisines of Southern Asia but locally it also applies as an antiseptic for skin abrasions and cuts [4].

-Information in literature the on antimicrobial properties, phytochemical composition of Turmeric plant and its use internationally as a natural preservative and as components of functional foods to promote health abound.
+Information in literature on the antimicrobial properties, phytochemical composition of Turmeric plant and its use internationally as a natural preservative and as components of functional foods to promote health abound.
 It is therefore necessary to evaluate the phytochemical properties and antimicrobial activities of turmeric plant to diversify its use in promoting good health and reducing the risk of diseases.
 This study was aimed at determining the phytochemical properties and antimicrobial activities of Turmeric plant extract.